SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-24-natural-immunity-persistence.md

 ## The Weekend Conclusion

+Now, you can fiddle with the numbers in that simple model if you like.
+Maybe the mortality rate from repeated COVID-19 reinfection is lower than 3%, or higher.
+Maybe the hardcore vaccine defiant fraction of the population will be less than 16%, or maybe higher.
+The final numbers will of course vary.

+But the point is not to fixate on the number of needless deaths.
+The point is, however: the number is large, and it is _needless._  __We don't need to die like that.__

 We already know that although 'natural' immunity conveys some protection, [vaccination induces stronger antibody levels](https://www.someweekendreading.blog/vax-better/).
 Now we see the consequences: 25% of vaccine refusers dead within 13.5 years, based on